jordicenzano/go-ts-segmenter/README.md

         Audio PID to parse (default -1)
   -apids
-        Enable auto PID detection, if true no need to pass vpid and apid (default true) -chunklistFilename string
+        Enable auto PID detection, if true no need to pass vpid and apid (default true) -awsId string
+        AWSId in case you do not want to use default machine credentials -awsSecret string
+        AWSSecret in case you do not want to use default machine credentials -chunklistFilename string
         Chunklist filename (default "chunklist.m3u8") -chunksBaseFilename string